Multi-Project Setup Guide

 Integration with External Sync

-Multi-project mode integrates with external sync (GitHub, JIRA, ADO):
+Multi-project mode integrates with external sync (GitHub, JIRA, ADO).

 Configuration